 Fingerpicking pattern 2 is a little similar to pattern 1, but it’s a little more complicated.
 And if you’re playing “House of the Rising Sun,” you’ll need to sometimes use your thumb on the low E and sometimes use it on the A string.
 Your index finger, middle finger, and ring finger will be on the G string, the B string, and the E string, respectively.

 First, you hit your bass note with your thumb.
 Then your index finger, then the middle finger, then the ring finger.
 After that, use your middle finger and then the index finger again.
 The result is a captivating ascending/descending fingerpicking pattern that works very well with songs in 3/4 time.
-It can be easier to follow a visual, so check out this easy video pattern tutorial.
+It can be easier to follow a visual, so check out this easy video pattern tutorial (below right).

 Don’t be discouraged if this fingerpicking pattern seems tough to get at first.
 When you’re new to fingerpicking, even “easy” arrangements can take some getting used to, but we promise it’s well worth the effort!
 And once you’ve mastered this pattern, you can apply it to just about any chord progression you like.